Joviviz/freeCodeCamp/Responsive Web Desing/CSS Box Model Rothko Painting/README.md

 # Rothko Painting

 ## <ins>Objective :<ins>
-#### Simulate one of Rothko's painting by learning how to use the CSS Nox Model effectively
+#### Simulate one of Rothko's painting by learning how to use the CSS Box Model effectively

 ## HTML File